AgustinSRG/crystals-dilithium-js/README.md

 <script type="text/javascript" src="/path/to/dilithium.js"></script>
 ```

-The browser library exports all artifacts to the window global: `Dilithium`
+The browser library exports all artifacts to the window global: `DilithiumAlgorithm`

 ## Usage